How to Start Working Out: A First-90-Days Guide for People Who've Quit Before

 Strip away the noise and your results over the next three months come down to five dials:

 1. Show up.
 Frequency beats everything.
-Three unremarkable sessions a week, every week, will outperform one heroic week followed by two silent ones — and it isn't close.
+Three unremarkable sessions a week, every week, will beat one heroic week followed by two silent ones.
+It isn't close.

 2. Do slightly more over time.
 One more rep than last time.
 A little more weight.
-One extra set after a few weeks.
-Your body adapts to what you ask of it, so the asking has to creep upward.
-This is the entire secret of progress; everything else is decoration.
+An extra set after a few weeks.
+Your body adapts to what you ask of it, so the asking has to keep creeping upward.
+This is the whole secret of progress.
+Everything else is decoration.

 3. Eat roughly right.
 Not perfectly — roughly.
-Enough protein (a palm-sized portion with each meal gets most people surprisingly close), and total food intake pointed in the direction of your goal: a modest deficit if you're losing fat, a modest surplus if you're building muscle, maintenance if you're not sure yet.
-"Not sure yet" is a legitimate answer for your first ninety days.
+Get enough protein (a palm-sized portion at each meal gets most people surprisingly close), and point your total food intake toward your goal: a small deficit if you're losing fat, a small surplus if you're building muscle, maintenance if you're not sure yet.
+"Not sure yet" is a perfectly fine answer for your first ninety days.

 5. Repeat for months.
 The dial nobody wants.
-We'll get to the math of why below — but every result you actually care about lives on the other side of "longer than feels fair."
+We'll get to the math below — but every result you actually care about lives on the other side of "longer than feels fair."

 That's the index card.
-Supplements, the perfect split, training to failure, fasted cardio, what the fittest person you follow does — all of it is rounding error until these five dials have been running for twelve weeks.
-If a decision doesn't touch one of these dials, it's not a decision yet.
+Supplements, the perfect split, training to failure, fasted cardio, whatever the fittest person you follow does — all of it is rounding error until these five dials have been running for twelve weeks.
+If a decision doesn't touch one of these dials, it isn't a decision yet.
 Skip it.

 Size your plan for week six, not day one

-Here's the design flaw that kills most fitness journeys, and it's worth a whole section because almost nobody plans around it.
+Here's the design flaw that kills most fitness journeys.
+It's worth its own section, because almost nobody plans around it.

-Motivation is highest at the exact moment you choose your workload — and it only goes down from there.
-Day one, you feel like a six-day-a-week person, so that's the plan you pick.
+Motivation is highest at the exact moment you choose your workload — and it only drops from there.
+On day one you feel like a six-day-a-week person, so that's the plan you pick.
 Then life does what life does: a deadline, a cold, a kid's school thing, one bad night of sleep.
-Week five arrives and the plan that fit your most motivated self doesn't fit your actual self, and there's no graceful way to do less.
+Week five arrives, the plan that fit your most motivated self no longer fits your actual self, and there's no graceful way to do less.
 The plan only knows pass or fail.
-So you fail it, feel like the failure was yours, and quit.
-We wrote about the behavioral science of this collapse in why 80% of people quit their workout goals — https://www.coachmoach.com/blog/why-people-quit-workout-goals — the short version is that it's a design problem, not a character problem.
+So you fail it, decide the failure was yours, and quit.
+We wrote about the science of this collapse in why 80% of people quit their workout goals — https://www.coachmoach.com/blog/why-people-quit-workout-goals — and the short version is that it's a design problem, not a character problem.

 The fix is almost embarrassingly simple: size the plan for your worst realistic week, not your best imaginary one.

-For most beginners that means three sessions a week, around forty-five minutes each.
+For most beginners, that means three sessions a week, about forty-five minutes each.
 Yes, really.
-Three is enough to drive real progress for months, and — more importantly — three is survivable in a bad week.
-A plan you can keep during your worst week is worth ten plans that only work during your best one.
+Three is enough to drive real progress for months — and, more importantly, three is survivable in a bad week.
+A plan you can keep during your worst week beats ten plans that only work during your best one.

 And keep a fire exit: the minimum viable session.
-On the days when the full workout feels impossible, the deal you make with yourself is fifteen minutes — show up, warm up, do the first exercise, and you're free to leave.
+On days when the full workout feels impossible, the deal you make with yourself is fifteen minutes — show up, warm up, do the first exercise, and you're free to leave.
 You almost never leave.
-But the rule isn't there for the days you stay; it's there so a bad day costs you fifteen minutes instead of a streak.
+But the rule isn't there for the days you stay.
+It's there so a bad day costs you fifteen minutes instead of your streak.

 What should a beginner workout actually look like?